Chapter 12: On the Mend

 The image faded and the voice in his mind became quiet.

-His eyes slowly opened and the softly illuminated objects in the parlor came
+His eyes slowly opened and the softly illuminated objects in the parlor came into focus.

 "How do you feel Harry," said Ginny in a gentle voice.